obsidian-tasks-group/obsidian-tasks/docs/Queries/Explaining Queries.md

 ### Regular Expressions are explained

 > [!released]
-> Introduced in Tasks X.Y.Z.
+> Introduced in Tasks 4.3.0.

 For example, when the following [[Regular Expressions|regular expression]] is placed in a tasks query block: